 In this course we’ll solve that - no more confusion.
 We’ll start by helping you understand how maqamat work - like how exactly do different tunes get their sound?
 What makes one maqam sound different from another?

-Then from there, we’ll break down the pattern and structure for maqam nahawand.
+Then from there, we’ll break down the pattern and structure for maqam nahawand and ajam.
 Not just my reading a pattern and expecting you to follow - rather we’ll break it down for you, using simple, easy to follow diagrams and short patterns.
 So you get to use multiple senses - in this case seeing the pattern with your eyes helps you to hear it better in your head.

 From there, we move from short patterns to implementing them in short ayat.
 Step-by-step, with a well thought out progression - not just someone reciting and expecting that you just copy them.